pedroreys/pedroreys.com/content/post/pygments-vice.md

 My current project is a data sciency project in python which means I've been using [IPython](https://ipython.org/) and [Jupyter](https://jupyter.org/) a lot.

 For a while now, my go to and favorite colorscheme/theme for coding is [vim-vice](https://github.com/bcicen/vim-vice).
 As I was working in this python project, I found out that IPython uses [pygments](https://pygments.org/) for styling and syntax-highlighting.
-After looking for a pygments port of vim-vice and not founding one I decided to do the port myself.
+After looking for a pygments port of vim-vice and not founding one I decided to do the port myself: [pygments-vice](https://github.com/pedroreys/pygments-vice)

 ![screencap][screencap]